boostercloud/booster/CONTRIBUTING.md

 This document is a set of guidelines to help you contribute to Booster, which is hosted on the [`boostercloud`](https://github.com/boostercloud) GitHub organization.
 These aren’t absolute laws, use your judgment and common sense 😀.
-Remember that if something here doesn’t make sense, you can propose a change to this document also.
+Remember that if something here doesn’t make sense, you can also propose a change to this document.

 - [Code of Conduct](#code-of-conduct)
 - [I don't want to read this whole thing, I just have a question!!!](#i-dont-want-to-read-this-whole-thing-i-just-have-a-question)